Melodifestivalen 2012: Web wildcard

 As in the 2010 and 2011 contests, SVT held a web wildcard contest.
 SVT chose to do this for the public to directly choose a song in the competition.
 However, the difference from 2011 is that only one entry was chosen by the public, instead of two.
 From 1–20 September 2011, musicians with no previous music contract were able to submit songs to the SVT Melodifestivalen website.
 The contest was due to begin on 3 October and end on 7 November 2011.

 Unlike the two previous years, it was only the song and not the artist (in combination with the song) that would compete.
 In addition, the requirement of having a video for the song was abolished.
 Since the winning song will not have an artist attached, it was SVT (in consultation with the winning song's writers) who decided which artist or group would present the entry in Melodifestivalen.

 On 1 September 2011, SVT announced major changes in the web wildcard contest.
 A major change is that the public can only vote once in a voting round.
 The major change is that the contest is divided into a mini version of Melodifestivalen.
 It will become a contest with heats and a grand final.

-Of the total 570 submissions of web wildcard entries, SVT will review them, and then select the 32 entries that will compete in the four heat heats.
+Of the total 570 submissions of web wildcard entries, SVT will review them, and then select the 32 entries that will compete in the four heats.
 The first heat was held on 10 October.
 However, SVT revealed these entries one week earlier, on 3 October.
 The voting round was held on 10 October between 12:00 and 13:00 CET.
 The winning entry and one entry that SVT choose will go to the final.
 The remaining three heats will be held on 17 October, 24 October and 31 October.
 However, SVT will reveal the heat entries one week before each heat will begin.
 On 31 October, a total of eight songs will qualify for the final, which will be held on 7 November.
 Finals will be determined by telephone voting.
 It is not decided on the final will be broadcast live on SVT.

 On 7 October 2011, SVT announced that four web wildcards were disqualified due to rule violations.
 All four songs had been published on other websites before the competition began, contrary to SVT's rules.
 However, on 14 October 2011, SVT disqualified the replaced song "No Games" by Leslie Tay.
 "No Games" was disqualified due to the writer having released music through a commercial record companies, in violation of the rules.
 The songs which have been disqualified are: